-Welcome to Volume Two, Number Ten of Dime Pulp,
+Welcome to Volume Three, Number Two of Dime Pulp,

 A Serial Pulp Fiction Magazine.

-If you’ve made it this far, go ahead and follow the links below to reading entertainment with the serial contents of Volume Two, Number 10
+If you’ve made it this far, go ahead and follow the links below to reading entertainment with the serial contents of Volume Three, Number 2

 Special Note: Dime Pulp, A Serial Pulp Fiction Magazine has changed its posting schedule from monthly issues to once every forty-five days.
-Thus Issue Ten will be the last issue of Volume Two for the year 2022.
-Volume Three will consist of eight issues, the first of which will post at the beginning of 2023 (much to the relief of the overworked writers and production staff).
+Thus Volume Three will consist of eight issues (much to the relief of the overworked writers and production staff).
 Thank you for your understanding.

 —Perry O’Dickle, chief scribe